gpavlov2016/qodo-agent-demo/readme.md

 # Qodo Agent: Static Site Deployment

 This agent automates the deployment of static websites (such as Webflow exports) to AWS S3 and CloudFront.
 It streamlines the process of hosting static content on AWS, ensuring proper configuration, cache invalidation, and deployment validation.
-The agent is defined in `deploy-static.yaml` and is intended for use with the Qodo automation platform.
+The agent is defined in `agent.toml` and uses the desktop-commander mcp server.

 ---